 In the 1990’s, the new mil-standard MIL-STD-46374F introduced the option of a composite case for the Navigator design.
 This change would act as the gateway to Marathon’s current Pilot’s Navigator lineup, including the composite 41mm Pilot’s Navigator used in 1991 during Operation Desert Storm.
 This version of the Navigator features a durable fibreshell case that greatly reduces the overall weight of the timepiece, a benefit for infantry and logistics alike.

 The original issue Steel Navigator was almost exclusively sold through military contract and never reached the retail market.
 Its unique history and genuine purpose-driven engineering has since made it extremely popular amongst military watch enthusiasts.
 The original design stopped circulation in the late 1990’s and requests to bring it back in its original steel form have been gaining momentum ever since then, from both public and government entities.

-Answering the call, the re-engineered 41mm Steel Navigator w/ Date will be launching on April 21st with all new NSN: 6645-01-698-4275.
-The Steel Navigator w/ Date (SSNAV-D) will be available under contract, as well as to the general public.
-The watch stays true to many aspects of its predecessor; Swiss-made and Canadian designed to be a trusted and highly durable aviation tool-watch.
-Stay tuned for more details.
+Answering the call, the re-engineered Steel Navigator Series is comprised of the 41mm Steel Navigator (SSNAV) and the 41mm Steel Navigator w/ Date (SSNAV-D) with all new NSN: 6645-01-698-4275.
+The new Steel Navigators are available under contract, as well as to the general public.
+The watches stay true to many aspects of their predecessor; each Swiss-made and Canadian designed to be a trusted and highly durable aviation tool-watch.